 By Randy Bryan

-Randy Bryan has been an advocate for electric cars for 8+ years.
-His company, ConVerdant Vehicles, has converted vehicles to plug-in hybrids, including his own Prius in 2008, and developed and sold inverters that turn a Prius into an emergency generator.
+Randy Bryan has been an advocate for electric cars for over eight years.
+His company, ConVerdant Vehicles, has converted vehicles to plug-in hybrids, including his own Prius in 2008 and developed and sold inverters that turn a Prius into an emergency generator.
 He is one of the co-founders of Drive Electric NH.